networking

 mlx5_core 0000:0b:00.1: mlx5e_fs_set_rx_mode_work:843:(pid 156): S-tagged traffic will be dropped while C-tag vlan stripping is enabled

-The Mellanox card is worried about double tagged packets and will drop tags on data coming in.
-It does this in hardware.
-You can see the settings for 8021Q kernel module being loaded, and vlan filtering is disabled, but this wont matter.
-If you change settings like ethtool -K <interface> rx-vlan-offload off it will say the setting is off, but the underlying driver loaded this at init time, and then the settings you set will be ignored.
-The only way I found to fix it is to move all the IPed interfaces off the main interface.
+The Mellanox card thinks there are double tagged VLAN frames and will drop tags on data coming in.
+The Mellanox card does this in hardware.
+You can check the settings for 802.1Q kernel module being loaded, and VLAN filtering is disabled in the kernel, but this won’t matter.
+If you change settings like ethtool -K <interface> rx-vlan-offload off it will say the setting is off, that is correct because the Mellanox firmware is doing the filtering, not the Linux kernel.
+When you tcpdump the interface, you will see weird results, because you are capturing traffic AFTER the firmware has dropped the header.

 Homelab Dial-Up Networking for Retro Computing